tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 ## News
+25.05.2026 - Version 1.2 is now out.
+Option for xrf correction on GPU implemented.
+Important: backward compatibility with tpx4 coordinate system is now broken.
+For tpx4, max X coordinate is 448, max Y is 512 and linear coordinate is computed as x*max_y + y.
+This gave us compatibility with tpx3 computation and more consistent code across detectors.

-28.04.2025 - Version 1.1 is now out.
+28.04.2026 - Version 1.1 is now out.
 Further bugfixing for timepix4 processing added.
 Additional performance improvements for clustering and dense frame aggregation implemented.

-16.02.2025 - Support for tpx4 tested, tileId overflow bug fixed.
+16.02.2026 - Support for tpx4 tested, tileId overflow bug fixed.
 All Latest builds were updated.

 15.12.2025 - Parallel clustering 1.0 (Unstable) - Release of the new tile-based clustering algorithm.
 The release includes also GPU-side attribute computation including cluster energy, energy histograms and aggregation into frames as well as energy-based filtering.